rsksmart/RSKIPs/IPs/RSKIP383.md

 There are many RSKIPs proposing improvements to avoid having Alice in the waiting line for long (e.g. [RSKIP-265](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP265.md), [RSKIP-270](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP270.md) or [RSKIP-272](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP272.md)) but those are not implemented yet.

-For all the reasons listed above, we consider relevant to extend the activation age to 40320 Rootstock blocks (approximately 14 days).
+For all the reasons listed above, we consider relevant to postpone the activation age to 40,320 Rootstock blocks (approximately 14 days).

 ## Specification

-Change the federationActivationAge in the Bridge to 40320 blocks.
+Change the federationActivationAge in the Bridge to 40,320 blocks.

 This change should be handled as a consensus rule.